kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! tip "Retrospectively"
     - It still feels real at the time of writing; April 2025.
     - I cannot explain this, and I've always been aware of the trick to some extent, awareness still expanding.
     - Ironically, I feel very grounded at the same time.
-It's strange.
-I can't explain it.
+It's strange and inexplicable.
     - From the very beginning, I have been giving all of it to God to use for His purposes, which seem to be rather good, at least from my perspective.

 - How else could I explain how I was feeling all the time?
 It was 24 hours a day.